 Time tracking and clock-in verification

-I also liked Jibble’s live GPS tracking.
-You can monitor employee locations in real-time and even check their route histories.
-That said, the route tracking could be more precise—they connected stopping points with straight lines rather than providing a true turn-by-turn path.
+Managers can also enable geofencing, so employees only clock in when they’re physically at the job site.
+I also liked Jibble’s live GPS tracking, which allows you to monitor employee movement in real-time and even check route history.
+That said, the route tracking could be more precise.
+While testing Jibble, we found that stopping points are connected by straight lines rather than showing a true turn-by-turn path.

-Jibble helps track employee location in real time.
 Time-off and activity monitoring

 Jibble offers simple time-off management that gets the job done.
 You can create as many policies as you need, using either accrual or allotment rules, and employees can request time off right from the app.
 Managers can review and approve requests on mobile or desktop, which is great for managing time off when you’re on the go.